 - your A/V requirements, if any.
 The room has a laptop, overhead camera, and projector.
 If you'd like to use this equipment, please ask for a demonstration.

 - and whether you would like librarian/curatorial staff to be directly involved in the presentation.
 If so, we will do our best to match you up with a Houghton staff member who has experience with the materials you want to cover.

 Instructors will need to schedule a pre-class meeting with Houghton staff to finalize arrangements.

-Requests are limited to a total of 12 books and manuscripts per session and must be submitted seven days before the class is scheduled to meet so we have sufficient time to gather material, seek approval from the curators, and find workable substitutes for any books or manuscripts that are too fragile for use.
-To request materials for a class, you must register for a User Account.
+Requests are limited to a total of 12 books and manuscripts per session and must be submitted ten days before the class is scheduled to meet so we have sufficient time to gather material, seek approval from the curators, and find workable substitutes for any books or manuscripts that are too fragile for use.
+To request materials for a class, you must register for a Special Collections Request Account.
 See Access to Special Collections for more information.